 If discounting your price is going to cast doubt upon the perceived value, then plastering that price all over your website is counterproductive.
 Unlike retail, bringing in as many people as possible isn't the goal here, the goal is to get quality customers to cross the finish line and sign up.

-Promotional Pricing FAQ
+Promotional Pricing FAQs

 What's the difference between a discount and a promotional price?